bloomylumi/DDOGDPSDL/README.md

 ### Website FAQ

+Who runs the website?

+- The DDOGDPS demonlist staff and some moderators over at the Discord server (which you can join [here](https://discord.gg/ddogd))

 Can I use the Shitty List template?

 - Sure.
 Credits to the shitty list are embedded onto this template so keep that in.